andrew-chen-dev/90DaysOfDevOps/2022/Days/day02.md

 Learn a vendor for its specific load balancers, security, clustering, backup.
 At least the ones you need for DevOps.
 I've used all 3 for learning purposes and Azure in professional use.

+Today's takeaway and something I can actually implement: SRE principles at my current role.
+Set up monitoring, alerts, and logging on servers, VMs, etc.

 ## Andrew's Notes End